anuka0407/Data-Mining-Mini-Projects-/hw3/DM_HW3.md

-4. The model researchers are trying to estimate is linear model with interactions with crimes incidents in the first police district and in other districts. &gt;Based on figure 2, daily total number of crimes in D.C. decreased by 2.621 in District 1 and the effects is significant, but it only decreased by 0.571 in other districts (effect is not significant).
+4. The model researchers are trying to estimate is linear model with interactions with crimes incidents in the first police district and in other districts. \>Based on figure 2, daily total number of crimes in D.C. decreased by 2.621 in District 1 and the effects is significant, but it only decreased by 0.571 in other districts (effect is not significant).
 This makes sense since increased police